alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 ### Visiting the city

 After getting a glimpse of the city in the first day, it was now time to actually feel its vibe.
-We started with a very good Vietnamese coffee at Trung Nguyên Legend Café (it's a chain, you find the coffee shops throughout the city), then we walked around the old city just observing how people live.
+We started with a very good Vietnamese coffee at Trung Nguyên Legend Café (a local chain), then we walked around the old city just observing how people live.
 We did not miss the famous Ben Thanh Street Food market, with its variety of colors and smells.

 HCMC definitely is crowded, but it's better spaced compared to Hanoi.
-The wide boulevards (a legacy of the French colonial times), the bigger squares and the larger buildings make it clear that the city truly is the financial capital of Vietnam.
+The wide boulevards (a legacy of the French colonial times), the big squares and the large buildings make it clear that the city is the financial capital of Vietnam.

 <figure>
   <video width="750" controls preload="none">